E-commerce Business Registration in India: 2026 Legal Guide

 Flipkart operates as a B2C marketplace under the name Flipkart Internet Pvt.
 Ltd. It is legally registered as a private limited company and follows all necessary rules, including GST registration and trademark protection.
 After Walmart bought a 77% stake in 2018, Flipkart also follows FDI rules.
 Additionally, Flipkart ensures the safety of online transactions by following the IT Act for cybersecurity.

-Procedure to Start an E-commerce Business
+Procedure to Start an E-commerce Business in 2026

 1. Choosing the Right Business Entity for E-Commerce: